Happy supports a limited form of error

 by the above rule.

-users: this form of error recovery
+Note for yacc users: this form of error recovery

-is strictly more limited than that provided by yacc
+is strictly more limited than that provided by yacc.

-During a parse error condition, yacc
+During a parse error condition, yacc attempts to

 discard states and tokens in order to get back into a state